ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 The first command (`opam init`) initialises the opam state (stored in a hidden folder `.opam` in your home directory).
 It also creates a first switch, usually called `default`, although this is just a convention.
 A switch is an independent OCaml environment with its own OCaml compiler, as well as a set of libraries and binaries.
 If you have installed OCaml through your system package manager, the first switch will be set up to use this compiler (it is called a "system switch").
 Otherwise, it will build one from source, usually taking the most recent version of OCaml.

-The second command (`eval $(opam env)`) modifies a few environments variables to make the shell aware of the switch you are using.
+The second command (`eval $(opam env)`) modifies a few environment variables to make the shell aware of the switch you are using.
 For instance, it will add what is needed to the `PATH` variable so that typing `ocaml` in the shell runs the OCaml binary of the current switch.

 **Please note:** At the end of the `opam init`, you are asked if you want to add a hook to your shell to best integrate with your system.
-Indeed, in order for the shell to be aware of the tools available in the current opam switch, a few environments variables need to be modified.
+Indeed, in order for the shell to be aware of the tools available in the current opam switch, a few environment variables need to be modified.
 For instance, the `PATH` variable has to be expanded so that typing `ocaml` in the shell runs the OCaml binary _of the current switch_.
 Answering `y` will provide a better user experience.

 Now check the installation by running `opam --version`.
 You can compare it with the current version on [opam.ocaml.org](https://opam.ocaml.org/).